Read the latest information on

-In a first for the Australian Farmer of the Year Awards, an aquaculture business has been chosen as a finalist in the Biosecurity Farmer of the Year Award, with Peter and Frances Bender’s Tasmanian salmon and trout farm and processing operation demonstrating that biosecurity is not confined to dry land.
+In a first for the Australian Farmer of the Year Awards, an aquaculture business was chosen as a finalist in the Biosecurity Farmer of the Year Award, with Peter and Frances Bender’s Tasmanian salmon and trout farm and processing operation demonstrating that biosecurity is not confined to dry land.

-Thanks to their careful and thorough planning, the Benders are one of three finalists in the animal category in this year’s award, with the winner to be announced at the Australian Farmer of the Year Awards ceremony being held on Thursday 12 September in Melbourne.
+Thanks to their careful and thorough planning, the Benders were one of three finalists in the animal category for the award.

 Peter and Frances diversified from cattle to salmon farming in 1988.
 Huon Aquaculture Company Pty Ltd has now evolved into a vertically integrated company, farming, processing and selling Atlantic salmon and rainbow trout products to domestic and international markets and employing more than 400 staff.

 Duncan Rowland, AHA Executive Director for Biosecurity Services, said biosecurity plays a central role to the company’s business model, helped with the development of a plan that covers all stages of fish production, from the hatchery to the plate.